 The above quote captures the essence of Cognitive Behavioural Theory (CBT).
-Cognitive/cognition refers to mental processing i.e. thoughts, thinking and interpreting life events.
-Cognitive Behavioural Theory, as the name suggests, is a theory about how thoughts shape behaviour and vice versa.
+Cognition refers to thinking.
+Cognitive Behavioural Theory talks about how cognition shapes behaviour and vice versa.

-There’s also a third component to the theory- feelings.
-CBT explains how these three components- thoughts, feelings and behaviours of an individual interact with each other.
+There’s a third component to the theory- feelings.
+CBT explains how thoughts, feelings, and behaviours interact.

 It also works in reverse.
 Changing our behaviours can also lead to changes in how we feel and ultimately how we think.
 Even though feelings cannot be directly manipulated, they can be indirectly changed by changing our thoughts and behaviours.